noobpow3r/golang-notes/README.md

 **Note:** There is an error in the example code on line 23. `Vertex` (the value type) doesn't implement `Abser` because the `Abs` method is defined only on `*Vertex` (the pointer type).

 [Code Example](15-methods-and-interfaces/09-interfaces/main.go)

+## Interfaces are implemented implicitly

+A type implements an interface by implementing its methods.
+There is no explicit declaration of intent, no "implements" keyword.

+Implicit interfaces decouple the definition of an interface from its implementation, which could then appear in any package without prearrangement.

 # Concurrency